jellyfishcosmos/serverless-exam-starter/README.md

 Issue in exam where could only be fixed by full new redeploy, saying missing packages. will fix and deploy if time at end
 ![Alt text](image.png)
 ![Alt text](image-1.png)
+attempted:
+delete package-lock.json
+npm install/run schema
+did not have time to restart folder and download repo again

 ## Instructions to student.

 This repository contains the starting code for a lab-based exam on the Distributed Systems module concerning IaC on the AWS platform.